-One of the best moves I’ve made when developing chemicals is switch to a neutral fixer.
+One of the best moves I’ve made when developing chemicals is to switch to a neutral fixer.
 This helps in a multitude of ways.
 For one, neutral fixers don’t have that same nasty smell that Ilford’s rapid fixer has.
 They’re also slightly better for the skin (although I still recommend using gloves, especially if you have eczema).

 4. Store and recycle used fixer

 Fixer isn’t easy on the environment, but used fixer is a bit worse.
-The reason is because fixer removes the undeveloped silver halide grains on the film.
+The reason is that the fixer removes the undeveloped silver halide grains on the film.
 As the fixer fixes more rolls, it collects more and more silver in the solution.
 Silver is a biotoxin.
 And it does the most damage in aquatic ecosystems like rivers, streams, and lakes.

-The best way to ensure there’s less silver entering aquatic ecosystems is to store your used fixer, and bring it to a facility to recycle it, or to remove the silver through electrolysis.
+The best way to ensure there’s less silver entering aquatic ecosystems is to store your used fixer and bring it to a facility to recycle it or to remove the silver through electrolysis.
 Luckily, many labs will take your used fixer solutions and remove the silver for you while disposing of the chemicals properly.